 - Have your official transcripts from all institutions you previously attended sent to Capital University (Office of Admissions, 1 College and Main, Columbus, OH 43209-2394).
 Electronic transcripts through a third party transcription service are also accepted.
 Have them sent them to firstname.lastname@example.org.

-- If you have fewer than 30 hours earned at college, your official high school transcript and ACT or SAT scores are required for the review and submitted (as indicated in Step 2 above).
+- If you have fewer than 30 hours earned at college, your official high school transcript is required for the review and submitted (as indicated in Step 2 above).